 Your USB output is only going to send the raw midi messages from your hits to your computer.
 That means information like what drum you hit as a note value, how hard you hit it, and how long you let the note ring.
 It does not include the sound itself or what that sound is specifically.
 Think of it like a remote control for your television- your remote does not change the channel internally, it sends a signal to trigger a channel change; if pointed at another television it may do nothing or provide the wrong function.

 Midi does not carry any audio information.
 It needs to be channeled into a program like BFD Player to trigger sounds.
-Likewise the module will not receive audio back from your computer; any audio that you hear from the module itself is the module's own sounds.
+Likewise the module will not receive audio back from your computer; any audio that you hear from the module itself is the module's own sounds, which can be turned off on most modules by turning off General Midi Mode.

 Both connections have their positives and negatives and it's important to do your own research before you try one or the other- an interface will probably cost as much as a good drum plugin that is on sale; the real difference being that Midi notes can be edited and quantized for mistakes and mixing, whereas you get you get what you get from your audio output and you will need to do your mix of the drums before you begin recording.